SKplanet/secuip/README.md

 secuip is a apache modulue which can block http requests.
 It has configurations within httpd.conf.

 ### main features
-* HTTP request block if requests which have same Client IP and same URI and exceed a spectific count
+* HTTP request block if requests which have same Client IP and same URI, exceed a spectific count
 * share the request count between servers (needs a redis server)
 * duration time is configurable(duration expire is supproted automatically using redis key expire)
 * HTTP response code is configurable when the request is blocked.(default code is 400)